p0stmarxed/purge/README.md

 ### `-m` (`--max`)

-The maximum number of followers to pull, *not all of whom will be blocked.* This is the number of followers we are simply looking at.
+The number of followers to block.
 Mutuals will be excluded.
 If `--nice` flag is set, people who have sent *published* asks asking not to be purged will also be excluded.

 ### `-k` (`--key`)